12 Crucial Tips for Success as a Freelance Editor

 Luckily, even if you’re a natural pessimist, you can work on your communication style so that your clients don’t feel attacked.
 For example:

 ❌ Chapter 8 is a mess.
-It’s going to take forever to fix.
+It needs some restructuring to be more comprehensive.

 ✅ Chapter 8 is a little confusing.
 I’d suggest eliminating the flashback and incorporating the information that it reveals into Chapter 11.
 You might also condense the rest of the chapter to quicken the pacing and keep the reader’s attention, since it’s such an important scene.

 As you can see, the second statement is much more positive and solution-focused.
-It gets the point across — that the chapter has issues — but quickly sets the author on a clear path to remedying them.
-Phrasing your editing suggestions this way will not only foster a better editor-client relationship, but also improve efficiency overall.
+It raises an issue but also quickly sets the author on a clear path to remedying them.
+Phrasing your suggestions this way will not only foster a better editor-client relationship, but also improve efficiency overall.

-You’ll also have to be patient when guiding new authors, as some clients will have no idea what to expect from the editing process.
+Freelance editing often means patiently working with new authors, many of whom will know little about what to expect from the editing process.
 And while you should be clear and communicative with all your clients, it’s especially crucial for those who have never worked with an editor before.

-That’s why it’s good to start every potential collaboration by inquiring about the author’s previous experience, even if they seem like they know their stuff.
+It’s good to start every potential collaboration by inquiring about the author’s previous experience, even if they seem like they know their stuff.
 For those who are completely new to collaborative editing, lay it out step-by-step.
-Explain your particular process: how do you work on a manuscript (through Google Docs, physical pages, etc.)?
+Explain your particular process: what forms of the manuscript do you use (physical copies, Microsoft Word, Google Doc)?
+How should changes be tracked or understood?
 Then inform them of your expected timeline, and be transparent about the cost.

-Leonara Bulbeck even goes so far as to advise additional edits for new authors, since one round won’t necessarily fix everything, and revisions may even produce new errors.
+Leonara Bulbeck even goes so far as to advise additional edits for new authors who aren’t aware of the whole process.
 “I have now embraced explicitly advising authors to seek a proofread after a developmental or copy edit, akin to what happens in the traditional publishing industry,” Bulbeck says.

 “Errors can easily be introduced as part of the editing process… when we’re talking about thousands or tens of thousands of edits to a manuscript, another professional pair of eyes really needs to check through everything to make sure nothing has escaped.”

 On that note, it’s absolutely fine to recommend another editor for a task you can’t do yourself, or to pass on a project when you have too much on your plate.
-The truth is, as your freelance editing business grows, you’ll no longer have the capacity to work on every single manuscript.
+Think of it this way: as your freelance editing business grows, you get the luxury of choosing projects that suit your schedule and interests the most.